Unit 7. Numerals I

 |Inner factive||Inner accusative||Inner dative|

-groupà. is the topmost grouping numeral in terms of the semantic tree; sortà. and ensembleà. denote sub-categories.
-Further sub-category verbs include ‘crowd’ and ‘queue’.
-Grouping numerals combine a number of individuals (in the dative) to form a ‘super-individual’ (the accusative: groups, sorts or ensembles).
-The plot resembles that of the verb ‘divide’.
+qmà. ‘group’ is the topmost grouping numeral in terms of the semantic tree; the other two denote sub-categories.
+There are many other sub-category verbs, for example sràq. ‘queue’.
+Grouping numerals combine a number of individuals (in the dative) to form a ‘super-individual’ (the accusative: groups, sorts, ensembles).
+We can translate qmà. as ‘to make a group-acc from individuals-dat, to turn individuals-dat into a group-acc’; thus, grouping numerals are nominal verbs, or at least very similar to them.
 The groups, sorts or ensembles can be counted just like ordinary individuals.

-There is no rule limiting the number of combined individuals, so a ‘group of people’ can comprise a single person or even none at all.
+There is no rule limiting the number of combined individuals, so a ‘group of people’ can in principle comprise a single person or even none at all.

 |three-acc1 group-dat-acc2. ⇔ group-acc1 three-acc-dat2.|

 The phrases ‘a group [made] of people / of three’ are exactly parallel to ‘lace made from thread’.

 |Sentences with a grouping numeral as main predicate:|

 |màh wzuhkì RÌcjy.||The umbrellas (tool noun) are sorted, and the sorts are coloured things.||He sorts the umbrellas by colour.|